antrea-io/antrea/site/docs/master/api-reference.md

 </td>
 <td>
 <p>Priority represents the relative priority of this Network Policy as compared to
 other Network Policies.
-Priority will be unset (nil) for K8s Network Policy.</p>
+Priority will be unset (nil) for K8s NetworkPolicy.</p>
 </td>
 </tr>
 <tr>